mjboos/unhook/README.md

 1. **Feed fetching** — Fetch your Bluesky timeline (or author feed) and save posts to parquet files.
 Self-threads by the same author are detected and consolidated automatically.
 2. **EPUB creation** — Convert fetched posts into an EPUB file, with images compressed and embedded.
 Posts are filtered by minimum length and sorted by date.
 Reposts are included separately with a higher length threshold.
 Quoted posts are inlined.
 3. **Newsletter digests** — Fetch emails from a Gmail label via IMAP and export them as an EPUB, with inline and external images embedded.
 Newsletter boilerplate and tracking pixels are stripped.
-4. **Kindle delivery** — Scheduled GitHub Actions workflows email the EPUBs to your Kindle address weekly (Bluesky) or twice weekly (newsletters).
+4. **Kindle delivery** — Scheduled GitHub Actions workflows email EPUB digests to your Kindle address.

 ## Installation